sem-in-r/pls-predict/README.md

 install.packages("devtools"), require(devtools)
 ```
 After succesful installation of the devtools package, the install_github() function must be called to install PLSpredict directly from our Github repository:
+We currently do not have a fully implemented package, so please clone or pull the Github Repo.
 ```
 install_github("TBC")
 ```